oidc-vpn-manager/docs/DevelopmentNotes.md

 To ensure that the Signing Service Certificate Authority (CA) chain can be replaced at any time, an Offline Root CA will be used.
 The PKI Tool is used to create the initial CA certificate and key and then generate one or more Intermediate CA certificates and keys, which can be distributed to the Signing Service.

-### Get OpenVPN Config Tool
+### Get OpenVPN Config Tools

-This command line tool is used by server administrators to automatically provision OpenVPN servers, and by OpenVPN users to automatically request new OpenVPN Configuration Files.
+These command line tools are used by server administrators to automatically provision OpenVPN servers, and by OpenVPN users and server administrators to automatically request new OpenVPN Configuration Files for themselves or the computers they manage.

 When used with a PSK there is no user interaction required, so it can be used in post-provisioning services like Ansible or Puppet, or during machine initialization using services like Cloud-Init.